 As part of this process, field workers may engage a geochemical engineer to test the soil around your structure.
-An action plan will then be developed and if approved, work will take place to stabilise your residence.
+We develop an action plan and start working to stabilise your residence after getting approval.

 Reblocking may require soil analysis and access to the architectural plans.
 If you have any questions, our engineers can assist you with any reblocking Melbourne enquiries.

 The stumps in most houses are concrete, wooden or resin layers.
-Once the report and contract is signed by the client, the next step is engaging a concreter or chemical engineer to carry out the planned work.
+Once the client signs the report and contract , the next step is engaging a concreter or chemical engineer to carry out the work.
 They will either use concrete or resin pour into the base.
-This is where the physical work gets done: floorboards are removed, floors are levelled, restumped and then established again.
+This is when we do the physical work: we remove the floorboards are removed, level the floors, restump and then establish it again.